 Visualizing and Interpreting Buckling Results

-To generate a criteria plot for plate buckling in SDC Standalone, right-click on the plate buckling check in the Model Tree and select Criteria Plot.
+To generate a criteria plot for plate buckling in SDC Verifier, right-click on the plate buckling check in the Model Tree and select Criteria Plot.
 In the criteria plot setup, engineers can specify which parameters to visualize and the load cases or combinations to be included.
 This flexibility enables the detailed analysis of individual load impacts or the aggregation of multiple loads to evaluate combined stress scenarios.

 Envelope of Results